panxiuwen/Hackintosh_ASUS-PRIME-H410M-K_i310100f/README.md

 Fastboot, Legacy USB Support ,VT, must turned off, the bios has unlock CFGlcok.

-CSM can't be turned off if use VAG to boot.
+CSM can't be turned off if use VGA to boot.

 TPM, Serial port must turned off.